onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX Op to print type signature of its input operands

-"Print type signature of the op's input operands."
+Print type signature of the op's input operands.
+This operation is introduced early so as to preserve the name of the original ONNX op.

+This operation is not part of the standard and was added to assit onnx-mlir.

 #### Attributes: